 What else can cause fatigue

-A number of other factors can make you feel tired and fatigued if you have cancer.
-Not sleeping well at night or sleeping too much during the day can add to your fatigue.
+Many other factors can make you feel tired and fatigued if you have cancer.
+Some of these include:

-Treatment may be harder for you to cope with and make you feel more tired especially if you are elderly.
-Your tiredness may make it harder for you to concentrate so everything seems more difficult which can make you feel even more tired.
+- your tiredness may make it harder for you to concentrate so everything seems more difficult making you feel even more tired

-Travelling to and from the hospital for treatment can be very tiring.
+- travelling to and from the hospital for treatment

 You can ask your nurses to tell your visitors that they can only stay with you for a short time.
 Don't feel bad if you have to do this.
 You need a lot of rest and your friends and family will understand.